-21.1 The final examination timetable will be e-mailed to a student's myLife e-mail address, prior to the commencement of the examination period.
-It will also be available on myUnisa.

-Please note: No additional examination opportunities will be granted in respect of students who claim to have received their examination timetables late or not at all.

-- 21.2 The final timetable will contain the following information: - 21.2.1 A list of the modules for which a student has gained admission to the examination, together with the final examination dates and times. - 21.2.2 A list of the modules (if any) for which the student has not gained admission to the examination. - 21.2.3 The type of online platform in which the examination will take place - 21.4.4 Further general instructions. - 21.3 It is the student's responsibility to familiarise himself or herself with the contents of the final examination timetable in so far as it applies to the student's registration for the semester/year.
-No deferments will be granted due to the misreading of the examination timetable. - 21.4 Financial suspensions: Students who have been financially suspended for certain modules may still write their examinations as scheduled.
-Note, however, that all examination results (and supplementary examination information where applicable) will be withheld until all tuition fees have been settled and library material returned.
-Supplementary examinations missed as a result of the aforementioned will not be rescheduled nor will students be granted any further examination opportunities.
+- 21.1 The final examination timetable will be e-mailed to a student's myLife e-mail address prior to the commencement of the examination period.
+It will also be available on myUnisa. - 21.2 No additional examination opportunities will be granted in respect of students who claim not to have received their examination timetable or who claim to have received it late. - 21.3 The final timetable will contain the following information: - A list of the modules for which a student has gained admission to the examination, together with the final examination dates and times. - A list of the modules (if any) for which the student has not gained admission to the examination. - The type of online platform in which the examination will take place. - Examination rules applicable to the examination period. - Further general instructions where applicable. - 21.4 It is the student's responsibility to familiarise themselves with the contents of the final examination timetable applicable to the student's registration for the academic period (semester/year). - 21.5 No deferments will be granted due to misreading or misunderstanding the examination timetable. - 21.6 Students who have been financially suspended for certain modules may still write their examinations as scheduled.
+However, the examination results and supplementary examination information where applicable will be withheld until all tuition fees have been settled and library material returned. - 21.7 Supplementary examinations missed due to the above mentioned will not be rescheduled nor will students be granted any further examination opportunities.